Key Takeaways

 Total supply | 18,446,744 |

 One of the biggest selling points of crypto is its private nature.
-The idea is that the blockchain would help users carry out their business in private.
+The idea is that the blockchain would help users conduct their business privately.

-However, there have been some concerns that, with a bit of detective work, people can track down who owns what address.
+However, there have been some concerns that people can track down who owns what address with a bit of detective work.

 Monero is designed to address these concerns.
-The blockchain, which was formed as a spin-off from the Bytecoin network in 2014, uses techniques that mean that no one can tell where a transaction has originated from or where it is being sent to.
+The blockchain, which was formed as a spin-off from the Bytecoin network in 2014, uses techniques that mean no one can tell where a transaction originated or was sent to.

 While the system’s advocates argue that it is doing nothing wrong, Monero has been accused of facilitating money laundering and helping fund terrorist activity.